jwalrusisawesome/Jeremey-Waldron/index.md

 ### GW Rocket Team
   Designed and programmed the GW Rocket Team's Telemetry system with programming assitance from github user omn0mn0m.

+  Currently, the Rocket Team uses a 900mhz Xbee XSC S3B

+  To do:
+  - repair electronics from launch
+  - make electronics capable of 30 G acceleration for competetion launch
+  - add real time data plotting for velocity, GPS, altitude, acceleration
+  - add real time data logging on both the ground station and in the nose cone

 ```markdown